 How Long Does It Take To Compost Sawdust?

-Sawdust can be composted within 6 months.
+Sawdust can be composted within 6 months under proper conditions.
 This assumes a few things, though:

-- you maintain the proper moisture level in the compost pile (not too wet, not too dry)
+- You maintain the proper moisture level in the compost pile (not too wet and not too dry.)

 However, according to the University of Arkansas Extension, composting sawdust can take several years in some cases.
 This is due to the fact that sawdust is so carbon-rich (or, so nitrogen-poor).